Courses ofInstruction

 Requirements:

-The required courses are PBHL 100 (Introduction to Public Health), either PBHL 201 (Epidemiology) or PBHL 301 (Critical Social Epidemiology), GSIJ 204 (Politics of Health), and a Tools Course.
+The required courses are PBHL 100 (Introduction to Public Health), either PBHL 201 (Epidemiology) or PBHL 301 (Critical Social Epidemiology), GSIJ 204 (Politics of Health), a Tools Course, and PBHL 400 Capstone.
 In addition, students must take three Public Health Core Electives from at least two different disciplines, three courses within a chosen area of concentration (Health Science, Environmental Health, Global Health, or Health Justice), and one additional course from any listed for the major.
 No more than three 100-level courses can be counted for the major, and students must take at least two 300- or 400-level courses in addition to the capstone.
 Six courses must be unique to the major.
 All courses must be passed with a grade of C- or higher.
-Credit/no credit courses cannot be counted toward the minor.
+Credit/no credit courses cannot be counted toward the major.

 Public Health Minor